pstarszyk/sudoku-solver/README.md

 # cURL

-If you have your own app in which you want to call this endpoint or you just want to call it from terminal, simply use the followu curl command sends a POST request of your image file and outputs the bytes response as JPG in your specified path.
+If you have your own app in which you want to call this endpoint or you just want to call it from terminal, the below curl command sends a POST request of your image file and outputs the bytes response as JPG in your specified path.

 ```
 curl -X POST